germarr/youtube_trending_videos/README.md

 ## The File
 ---
-The `get_video_list.py` file makes a call to the Youtube API, gets the information of the first 50 videos on the "Trending" page and export that information into a CSV file.
+The `get_video_list.py` file makes a call to the Youtube API, gets the information of the first 50 videos on the "Trending" page, and export that information into a CSV file.

 ## Tutorial
 ---
 ### 1. General Concepts
-To follow the code in this tutorial I would recommend to have some knowledge of the next concepts:
+To follow the code in this tutorial I would recommend having some knowledge of the next concepts:
 * Python
     * `for` loops
     * functions
     * pip.
-        * [Here](https://realpython.com/what-is-pip/) you can find a really good article that expalins what is pip.
+        * [Here](https://realpython.com/what-is-pip/) you can find a really good article that explains what is pip.
     * pandas.
         * [This](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html) is a gentle introduction to the pandas library.
 * JSON
     * The general structure of a JSON file
 * API's
     * Specifically, the tutorial is going to make more sense if you know what is an API Key.
-To learn more about API's I recommend to watch this [video](https://www.youtube.com/watch?v=GZvSYJDk-us&t=4641s).
+To learn more about API's I recommend watching this [video](https://www.youtube.com/watch?v=GZvSYJDk-us&t=4641s).
 The video shows the inner workings of the [Trello API](https://developer.atlassian.com/cloud/trello/rest/) however, the concepts that are shown can be applied to any API.
-This is my "go-to" reference guide when I'm stucked.
+This is my "go-to" reference guide when I'm stuck.

-If you do not know how any of this concepts work I added resources troughout the tutorial that can be revised
+If you do not know how any of these concepts work I added resources throughout the tutorial that can be revised

-### 2. The Set Up
+### 2. The Set-Up
 In addition to the concepts mentioned above, before you start the tutorial be sure to have:

 * A Youtube API Key
     * In order to retrieve the data from Youtube we're going to use the [Youtube API](https://developers.google.com/youtube/v3).
-All the API's from Google properties require a Google Account and autorization credentials.
+All the APIs from Google properties require a Google Account and authorization credentials.
-    * To learn how to setup a Google Account and get this credentials you can follow this [tutorial](https://developers.google.com/youtube/registering_an_application).
+    * To learn how to set up a Google Account and get these credentials you can follow this [tutorial](https://developers.google.com/youtube/registering_an_application).
     * Once you have your credentials, you need to request an API Key.
-You can follow [this instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects?visit_id=637472330160631271-1024614839&rd=1) to get your API Key.
+You can follow [this instruction](https://cloud.google.com/resource-manager/docs/creating-managing-projects?visit_id=637472330160631271-1024614839&rd=1) to get your API Key.
     * If you want additional information about the API setup, Youtube offers a nice introduction [here](https://developers.google.com/youtube/v3/getting-started).
 * A Code Editor
     * I use VS Code.
 You can download it [here](https://code.visualstudio.com/).